ListeningApp/listening-modal-llm/training_documents/principles_cache/principles.md

 Other teachers used choral responses to provide sufficient practice when teaching new vocabulary or lists of items.
 This made the practice seem more like a game.
 To be effective, however, all students needed to start together, on a signal.
 When students did not start together, only the faster students answered.

-ever, all students needed to start together, on a signal.
-When students did not start together, only the faster students answered.

 In addition to asking questions, the more effective teachers facilitated their students' rehearsal by providing explanations, giving more examples, and supervising students as they practiced the new material.

 The following is a series of stems for questions that teachers might ask when teaching literature, social science content, or science content to their students.
 Sometimes, students may also develop questions from these stems to ask questions of each other.